JonDotsoy/utils-js/src/get/README.md

 Available extractors:

-- `get.string(obj, ...paths)` → Returns a string if the value is or can be converted to string.
+- `get.string(obj, ...paths)` → Returns a string if the value is or can be converted to a string.
-- `get.number(obj, ...paths)` → Returns a number if the value is or can be converted to number.
+- `get.number(obj, ...paths)` → Returns a number if the value is or can be converted to a number.
-- `get.boolean(obj, ...paths)` → Returns a boolean if the value is or can be converted to boolean.
+- `get.boolean(obj, ...paths)` → Returns a boolean if the value is or can be converted to a boolean.
 - `get.function(obj, ...paths)` → Returns a function if the value is a function.
-- `get.bigint(obj, ...paths)` → Returns a bigint if the value is or can be converted to bigint.
+- `get.bigint(obj, ...paths)` → Returns a bigint if the value is or can be converted to a bigint.
 - `get.symbol(obj, ...paths)` → Returns a symbol if the value is a symbol.
 - `get.array(obj, ...paths)` → Returns an array if the value is an array.
 - `get.date(obj, ...paths)` → Returns a Date object if the value is or can be converted to a date.